 The pass sanitaire is needed to access many public venues in France

 France’s pass sanitaire (showing your proof of vaccination or negative Covid-19 status) came into force on 21 July 2021 for entry to public venues for more than 50 people – these include museums, cinemas and zoos.
 From 9 August 2021, the scheme will be rolled out to encompass more leisure venues such as restaurants and hotels, as well as long-distance transport.
+From 30 September, children over 12 will also need to use the health pass system.
 If you’re planning a trip to France this year, here’s what you need to know about the France’s health pass system.

 What is a pass sanitaire in France?

 France’s health pass is digital or physical proof of your double vaccination of negative Covid-19 status.

 Am I eligible for the French pass sanitaire?

 There are three types of documents that can be used as a pass sanitaire: